 The immunohistochemical staining process results in a colorimetric reaction at the site of the antigen, localized by the primary antibody.
-The tissue specimen result should be interpreted only after the positive and negative control tissues have been analyzed.
+A qualified pathologist must interpret the tissue specimen results only after the positive and negative control tissues have been analyzed.
 It is recommended to include a set of tissue controls with each staining run to monitor for antibody, tissue, and reagent performance.
 Tissue sections may contain both positive and negative staining elements.
 In these cases and where applicable, these sections may serve as both the positive and negative tissue control.